xTriixrx/satpy-scrapy/README.md

 <p align="center">

-satpy-scraper is a modular, protocol based high resolution satellite image scraper which utilizes the Tor network for HTTP/HTTPS web scraping capabilities as well as some FTP support.
+satpy-scraper is a modular, multithreaded, protocol based high resolution satellite image scraper which utilizes the Tor network for HTTP/HTTPS web scraping capabilities as well as some FTP support.
 All satellites except the ELEKTRO-L2 satellite utilize HTTP/HTTPS Tor requests while the ELEKTRO-L2 satellite provides a direct FTP server connection to download images.

 The --images= and --tor-password= arguments should not be used for the ELEKTRO-L2 satellite, the --utcrange= argument should only be used for the ELEKTRO-L2 satellite and the FENGYUN-4A satellite, and the --day= argument should only be used for the ELEKTRO-L2 satellite.
 Here are some sample commands for this program: